Wheelchair Ramp FAQs

 How do I know if I should have a wheelchair ramp or lift installed to overcome the stairs outside of my home?

 The number one factor that helps determine whether you'll need a wheelchair ramp or lift is the amount of space that's available for an installation.
 For a wheelchair ramp, you'll need one foot of ramp per inch of rise, which can turn into a very long and winding ramp if the entryway is high off the ground.
 The other thing to consider is the mobility of the individual in need of the accessible solutions.
 If you or your loved one cannot safely maneuver up the ramp alone, then a lift is going to be the better solution.

 Can I rent a wheelchair ramp?

 Yes, Lifeway does offer rental wheelchair ramp options.
-A rental is also a great choice when it is unknown how long the lift is going to be needed.
+Renting is also a great choice when it is unknown how long the wheelchair ram is going to be needed.
 For example, if you or your loved one had surgery and need to use a wheelchair or knee walker temporarily, a rental ramp would be perfect.
 If it is decided that the rental ramp is needed long-term, there is a rent-to-own purchase option.

 What types of wheelchair ramps does Lifeway Mobility offer?